Give A Gift To Your Country!

 Our American Voice® is heard across Illinois

-- Installing filters in all school water fountains
+- Installing filters in their school water fountains

-- Purchasing a handicap ramp for school library stage
+- Purchasing handicap ramps for their school’s library stage

-- Setting up a free library for students in lower grades
+- Setting up free libraries for students in lower grades

-The schools participating in the 2016-2017 OUR AMERICAN VOICE® program making a difference in their communities are:
+The schools already participating in the 2017-2018 OUR AMERICAN VOICE® program making a difference in their communities are: